johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup.md

 ### Process new transcripts

-You can also have WorkflowApp process your own transcript files.
-The test files are from the Philadelphia, PA, USA city council meetings.
-In order to handle other transcript formats, you need to first add a method to ProcessTranscript_Lib.
-See  <a href="https://github.com/govmeeting/govmeeting/issues/93"> Github Issue #93 </a>
+The goal is to eventually write code smart enough to process all transcript formats.
+But for now we need to add custom code for new formats.
+If your city, town, etc, produces transcripts of their meetings, it would be of great help if you contribute the code to handle those.
+Please see  <a href="https://github.com/govmeeting/govmeeting/issues/93"> Github Issue #93 </a>
 _____

 <a name="DevelopVS"></a>